 Visiting Research Fellow, Stanford Institute for Economic Policy Research (SIEPR), Stanford, CA, USA.
 April-June 2010.

 Postdoctoral Fellow and Associate, MIT Sloan School of Management and NBER, Cambridge, MA, USA.
 2009-2010.

 Sorin’s research interests lie in the broad area of Innovation with a specific focus on strategic implications and cross-border aspects, and expertise at both macro (i.e., countries, regions, industries) and micro (i.e., firms) level.
 His work has appeared in journals such as Journal of Management, Research Policy, International Business Review, Technological Forecasting and Change, and Journal of International Trade and Economic Development, and has been acknowledged at various international conferences such as the Academy of Management, Academy of International Business, Strategic Management Society, DRUID, and others.
-Sorin is a member of the Editorial Boards for two leading journals in the fields of International Business (Journal of World Business) and respectively, Technology and Innovation Management (Technological Forecasting and Social Change.
+Sorin is a member of the Editorial Boards for two leading journals in the fields of International Business (Journal of World Business) and respectively, Technology and Innovation Management (Technological Forecasting and Social Change).”

 Winner of the Alan M. Rugman Prize for the Most Promising Scholar in International Business.
 The Academy of International Business and the Eldridge Haynes Memorial Trust.
 Vancouver, Canada, 2014.

 Winner of a Summer Research Fellowship, American Institute for Economic Research (AIER), Great Barrington, MA, 2012.

 Winner of the Robert Solow Postdoctoral Fellowship, Cournot Centre for Economic Research, Paris, France, 2009.

 I am interested in supervising doctoral students in the following areas:

 Non market strategies